How to Prevent Seasickness on a Maui Snorkel Tour

 Prevention Is Key

-Preventing seasickness begins with preparation and understanding your triggers.
+Preventing seasickness begins before setting sail and understanding your triggers.
 Here are proven strategies to keep the queasiness at bay:

 1. Choose the Right Spot on the Boat